The Parabolic Mandelbrot Set: Introduction

 In this paper we prove that $\Psi^1$ is a homeomorphism.
 We do this in two steps.
 First we prove an analogue of Yoccoz parameter theorem for $\Mone$.
 From this theorem it easily follows that $\Psi^1$ is a bijection and is continuous, except possibly at the boundary of the level one renormalization copies of $\Mbrot$.
 The second and last step is to prove the continuity at those remaining parameters.
 The continuity of the inverse {\mapfromto {\Phi^1} \Mbrot \Mone} then follows from abstract reasons.

-In the course of the proof we prove the aforementioned parabolic Yoccoz parameter theorem, which falls in two parts shrinking of limbs along the disk and a parameter puzzle theorem, and we prove a shrinking carrots theorem for $\Mone$.
+In the course of the proof we prove the aforementioned parabolic Yoccoz parameter theorem, which falls in two parts shrinking of limbs along the unit disk and a parameter puzzle theorem for $\Mone$.